696-eth/threads/README.md

 /21

-🦇 🔊 🚧Ultra sound barrier:
+🦇🔊🚧Ultra sound barrier:

 How much does each TX need to Pay for Ethereum to be sustainable?

 ♻️ Sustainability = 💵 enough income to pay for 🔒

-With 🌊Scalability: 1million x transactions => 3gwei/tx ♻️
+With 🌊Scalability: 10million x transactions => 3gwei/tx ♻️

 ![](https://i.imgur.com/wHYZCFS.png)
 /22